AlcoholRehabHelp Logo

 We have strict sourcing guidelines and only link to reputable media sites, academic research institutions and, whenever possible, medically peer reviewed studies.

-2. Treatment for Alcohol Problems: Finding and Getting Help, National Institute on Alcohol Abuse and Alcoholism (NIH), 2014
+3. Alcohol Facts and Statistics.”
+National Institute on Alcohol Abuse and Alcoholism (NIAAA), 2023.

 AlcoholRehabHelp Logo